-Hillary Clinton (1947-) helped define the role of the modern political spouse and was one of the most accomplished first ladies in American history.
+Hillary Rodham Clinton (1947-) helped define the role of the modern political spouse and was one of the most accomplished first ladies in American history.
 A trained lawyer, she built a thriving career in the public and private sector, which she balanced with family life following her 1975 marriage to Bill Clinton.
 She was one of her husband’s closest advisors throughout his political career, which culminated in his election as president in 1992.
-As first lady, she focused on her lifelong interest in children’s issues and, more controverisally, health care.
-The Clintons faced a series of personal and political crises while in the White House, during which the often polarzing Hillary was subject to intense scrutiny and criticism.
+As first lady, she focused on her lifelong interest in children’s issues and health care.
+The Clintons faced a series of personal and political crises while in the White House, during which the often-polarizing Hillary was subject to intense scrutiny and criticism.
 In 2000, she won a seat in the U.S. Senate, becoming the first first lady to win elected office.
 After a failed bid for the White House in 2008, Hilary Clinton was named U.S. Secretary of State by President Barack Obama in January 2009.
+In 2016, she ran again for president and made history by becoming the first woman to accept the nomination of a major political party.

 Hillary Diane Rodham was born on October 26, 1947, in Chicago, Illinois, and raised in the nearby suburb of Park Ridge.
 The eldest child of Hugh Rodham, a fabric business owner, and Dorothy Howell, a homemaker, she joined the Girl Scouts and was named to the National Honor Society in high school.